Laura Smith (American politician)

-Laura Smith is an American politician who served as a member of the Montana House of Representatives from January 2, 2023 to January 25, 2025.
+Laura Smith is an American politician in the Montana Senate.
+She served as a member of the Montana House of Representatives from January 2, 2023 to January 25, 2025.
 She represented Montana's 79th House district.

-Electoral History
+Electoral history

 She was elected on November 8, 2022, in the 2022 Montana House of Representatives election against Republican opponent Keith Pigman.
 She assumed office on January 2, 2023.

 Biography

 Smith earned a bachelor's degree from the University of Utah in 2004 and a J.D. from the University of Pennsylvania in 2009.
 She has worked as a Federal Prosecutor in the United States District Court for the District of Montana.
 She has also been deputy director of the Montana Department of Public Health and Human Services.

-In 2024, Smith was selected for the Future Caucus Innovation Fellowship as part of the Criminal Justice Reform cohort, a bipartisan coalition of Gen Z and millennial lawmakers interested in creating policies to improve the criminal justice system.